pkrasam/21BC/learn/Intelligent Agents with Bitcoin.md

 # [Setup][1] | [Tutorials][2] | [Buy][3] | [Community][4] | [Nodes][5] | [About][6]

-# Intelligent Agents with BitcoinPosted by
+# Intelligent Agents with Bitcoin
 *Content authored by John Granata  |  Markdown created by PK Rasam*